 The AB snare has a ‘V’ shaped device at one end with wire threaded at either side.
 This snare does not run as freely as the standard legal types, but does not fully lock either, and as we will see expert opinion is divided regarding its legal categorisation.

 The snare on the left is the new AB snare that is free running.
-While the snare on the right is the old AB snare that locks up and was withdrawn after the Game Conservancy Trust issued a "warning notice" following correspondence with the DETR a few years ago.
+While the snare on the right is the old AB snare that locks up and was withdrawn after the Game Conservancy Trust issued a “warning notice” following correspondence with the Department of the Environment, Transport and the Regions (DETR).
 The Game Conservancy Trust warned their suppliers that they had withdrawn the snare from the market until redesigned.
 You will see that the oblong hole on the strut was moved to a higher position.

 We made a complaint about Durham police to the IPCC on John Gill’s behalf.
 Unfortunately Durham police appear to ignore wildlife crime.
 This gives landowners almost a free reign to carry out illegal snaring in this region.
 Look out for the the old AB snares.